The Best Manual Coffee Grinder (hand grinders)

 The expertly crafted Zassenhaus coffee grinder has a beautiful mahogany finish and regarded as one of the finest on the market due to its conical burr, 25-year warranty, and high-quality grind capabilities.

-It has other color options too – including a stunning beechwood, and black beechwood finish.
+It has other colour options too – including a stunning beechwood, and black beechwood finish.
 It’s smaller than your typical electrical burr-grinder, however it’s a little larger and bulkier than other hand grinders.
 For its added size comes added style – especially the beautiful mahogany veneer.

 Its grind function produces consistent results and has a HUGE number of grind settings due to its grind size dial – meaning you can grind for every brew method, even Turkish and espresso.
 It’s perfect for espresso.
 With a guaranteed 25 year warranty, you know that you’re purchasing a high-performance grinder.